Gem Profile- Aventurine

 The often sparkly light through dark green quartz that has been used to create ornamental objects for thousands of years, is what we call green aventurine.
 Similar to quartzite, but not really a chalcedony, aventurine is a granular quartz rock that is usually available in shades of green; but did you know that it is also found naturally in shades of brownish-red, tangerine-red through peachy orange, cream, white, gray and even blue?

-Pictured: A selection of aventurine cabochons; notice the color variation and a carved aventurine perfume bottle really shows the variation of color and the inclusions of fuchsite well.
+Pictured: a selection of aventurine cabochons.
+Notice the color variation, and a carved aventurine perfume bottle highlights the fuchsite inclusions well.
 Private collection, Dale Armstrong.

-The origin of the name aventurine is very interesting.
-In the early 1700s, a glass-making family in Italy may have made a mistake one day and dropped some metallic crystals into a batch of glass, which resulted in a beautiful product that looked like stars from the heavens had been trapped inside the glass.
-They named the glass "a ventura", which means "by chance."
-That special glass is what we now know as goldstone!
-Because our subject rock resembled this glass, it was named aventurine.
+The origin of the name **aventurine** is interesting.
+In the early 1700s, an Italian glass-making family accidentally dropped metallic crystals into a batch of glass.
+The result looked like stars trapped inside the glass, and they named it **"a ventura,"** meaning "by chance."
+This glass is now known as **goldstone**.
+Because the rock resembled this glass, it was named aventurine.

-Pictured: Aventurine heart wrapped in sterling silver by Jackie Morris, using Dale's "Anything" Harness and Joan Madouse wire wrapped aventurine donuts and aventurine heart using copper, gold, & silver craft wire.
+Pictured: Aventurine heart wrapped in sterling silver by Jackie Morris, using Dale's "Anything" Harness, and Joan Madouse's wire-wrapped aventurine donuts and heart with copper, gold, and silver craft wire.

 Dale Armstrong's Gem Profile- Aventurine - , General Education, , Aventurine heart necklace